What is COVID-19?

 Know Your Rights

 The Maryland Department of Disabilities and the Maryland Department of Health issued a memo to hospitals, outlining the minimum policies that must be put into effect, to ensure support persons are able to accompany, visit, and stay with people with disabilities while in the hospital.
 Thank you to Secretary Beatty and Secretary Neall for their work to ensure this critical support is provided to people with disabilities.
-To read the full memo, click the button below:
+To read the full memo, click the link below.

 How do I know if it is coronavirus, and when should I see a doctor?